What is a 401(k) plan?

 - Payroll deductions can make saving for retirement easier.
 The money is "out of sight, out of mind."

 - You may also be able to make a hardship withdrawal if you have an immediate and heavy financial need.
-But this should be a last resort--hardship distributions are taxable to you (except for your Roth and any other after-tax contributions), and you may be suspended from plan participation for 6 months or more.
+But this should be a last resort — hardship distributions are taxable to you (except for your Roth and any other after-tax contributions), and you may be suspended from plan participation for six months or more if the withdrawal takes place in 2018.

-- If you receive a distribution from your 401(k) plan before you turn 59½ (55 in some cases), the taxable portion may be subject to a 10 percent early distribution penalty unless an exception applies.
+- If you receive a distribution from your 401(k) plan before you turn 59½ (55 in some cases), the taxable portion may be subject to a 10% early distribution penalty unless an exception applies.

 - Depending on your income, you may be eligible for an income tax credit of up to $1,000 for amounts contributed to the 401(k) plan.